pymivn/ctf/2022-DefCamp-CTF/algorithm.md

 `2427` could be `24` and `27`, or `242` and `7`, or `2` and `427`,...

 As `r` was created left-to-right, in reverse, we do from right-to-left.
-This function used DFS (depth first search) algorithm to collect all possible cases into `rs`:
+This function used DFS (depth first search) algorithm written as a tail-recursive function to collect all possible cases into `rs`:

 ```py
 rs = []